-The DAS-1800ST/HR and the other DAS-1800 models cannot support direct hardware timing of D/A output.
+The other DAS-1800 models cannot support direct hardware timing of D/A output.
 D/A conversions are timed using either software polling of the analog input counter/timer or interrupts from A/D end-of-conversion signal.
 Either technique requires software to update the hardware registers with new values as rapidly as possible after a clock event occurs.
 Variations in interrupt latencies and bus timing will add noticeable jitter to D/A signals output at high rates.
 You should run empirical tests to determine suitability of D/A output for the intended purpose.